 SIOD is panethnic with an unknown prevalence.
 As deduced from referrals and published birth rates, the incidence is approximately 1 per million live births in North America.

 The diagnosis of SIOD is made on clinical findings.
-The most definitive diagnostic findings are skeletal dysplasia (spondyloepiphyseal dysplasia), renal dysfunction (urinary protein loss), T lymphocyte deficiency, dysmorphic facial features, and hyperpigmented macules.
+The most definitive diagnostic findings are skeletal dysplasia (spondyloepiphyseal dysplasia), renal dysfunction (urinary protein loss), T lymphocyte deficiency (particularly for naïve CD4 and CD8 T cells), dysmorphic facial features, and hyperpigmented macules.
 Anthropometry can help to distinguish SIOD from other forms of chronic kidney disease: a sitting height: leg length ratio of < 0.83 is consistent with a diagnosis of SIOD whereas a ratio of > 1.01 is indicative of non-SIOD chronic kidney disease.
 DNA testing for mutations in the SMARCAL1 gene is available to confirm the diagnosis.

 Treatments are selected to address individual symptoms as they develop.
 Renal transplantation effectively treats the renal disease, and bone marrow transplantation effectively treats the immunodeficiency and other hematological abnormalities.
 Blood thinning medications such as pentoxifylline, acetylsalicylic acid, dipyridamole, warfarin and heparin can transiently improve blood flow through the atherosclerotic arteries but do not provide enduring relief from cerebral ischemia.
 Treatment with acyclovir and some antibacterial agents has been beneficial for preventing or reducing the frequency of opportunistic infections.
 Hip replacement effectively treats the degenerative hip disease.